elehcimd/pynb/README.md

 pynb notebooks/sum.py --param a=3 --param b=5
 ```

+You can set a different logging level with the `--log-level` option.
+The default logging level is INFO.

+By default, a Markdown cell is appended if exporting to Jupyter notebook format with details on the execution: location of Python notebook, execution time and complete command line.
+You can avoid the insertion of the footer cell with the `--disable-footer` option.

 The default name of the function defining the notebook is `cells`.
 A different function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.
 A Python module can contain multiple notebook definitions by using different function names.

 ### Notebook parameters